chippyash/Matrix/README.md

 well known generic matrix transformations and derivatives.

 If you want more, either suggest it, or better still, fork it and provide a pull request.

+### In the pipeline

+*  Logical/Matrix - Boolean operations on logical matrices
+*  Math/Matrix - Mathematical operations on matrices consisting of rational numbers

 ## How